 Smith, 109.

 Rebecca Moore, A Sympathetic History of Jonestown: The Moore Family Involvement in the Peoples Temple (Lewiston, NY: Edwin Mellen Press, 1985).

 Hall, Gone From the Promised Land, xvii.

 Peoples Temple and Black Religion in America, Eds.
-Rebeca Moore, Anthony B. Pinn and Mary Sawyer (Bloomington: Indiana University Press, 2004).
+Rebeca Moore, Anthony B. Pinn and Mary Sawyer (Bloomington: University of Indiana Press, 2004).